-If it happened that you’ve seriously damaged a plank in a hardwood floor, which can’t now be fixed by using a filler, what you need to do is remove and replace it with a new one.
+If it happened that you’ve seriously damaged a plank in a hardwood floor, which can’t now be fixed by using a filler or any of 3 main methods to easily fix dents in a hardwood floor, what you need to do is remove and replace it with a new one.
 Hence solid wood floors are installed in a tongue and groove fitting method, removing one plank can turn out to be considerably difficult.
 Thus, the best thing you can do is be prepared and have enough time to make sure you do it carefully and get a good result.
 Importantly, you need to try to avoid damaging the remaining planks neighbouring the one which has been damaged.
 In addition, never pull at the board – you may be tempted to do so, but it often can do more harm than good.

 In this article you will learn how to get to that and how exactly to proceed, but let’s first look at the things you’ll need to prepare: a hammer, a jigsaw, a circular saw, a chisel, a masking tape, a ruler and a pencil or a removable marker to mark the wood.